 In many travel circles, the Chase Sapphire travel credit cards are some of the most desirable travel rewards credit cards in the award travel realm.
 This is mostly because they earn Ultimate Rewards points that can be redeemed for cruises, hotel stays, plane tickets, or transferred to another loyalty program to list a few of the redemption options.
-If you have been considering applying for one of the Chase Sapphire Preferred® Card, here are some things you should know.
+If you have been considering applying for one of the Chase Sapphire cards, here are some things you should know about the Chase Sapphire vs Chase Sapphire Preferred.

 Are you looking for the basic Chase Sapphire that allows you to earn travel reward points without an annual fee?
 Unfortunately, Chase no longer offers the no-fee Sapphire card and, instead, the entry-level offering is the Sapphire Preferred with a $95 annual fee and the premium Sapphire Reserve with a $450 annual fee.